ThoughtWorks-SEA/developer-training/docs/frontend/react-props-with-func.md

 2. Change content to your repo

-- Create a new Github repo and set the origin, so that you can push your commits to your own repo:
+- Create a new Github repo and set the origin:

 ```sh
 git remote remove origin
 git remote add origin <your repo here, i.e. git@github.com:john-smith/pokemon-gallery>
 ```

-- Open package.json, change the name of the package to "Pokemon Gallery."
-- commit and push to master
+Now you can push your commits to your own repo:

 ```sh
 git push -u origin master